-Another alternative is the creation of multiple de novo assemblies, which, from the wet-lab perspective, has been made feasible by recent advances in long-read sequencing technologies.
+Another alternative is the creation of multiple de novo assemblies that, from the wet-lab perspective, has been made feasible by recent advances in long-read sequencing technologies.
 However, the bioinformatics infrastructure required for such an endeavor presents a major barrier.
-A single gigabase scale assembly can require 10,000+ central processing unit (CPU) hours per iteration in the case of Canu (Koren et al., 2017, Schmidt et al., 2017), but new sequence analysis algorithms (Bolger et al., 2017b, 2017c) and assembly tools such as wtdbg (see above) promise to bring these computational costs down.
+A single gigabase scale assembly can require 10 000+ CPU h per iteration for Canu (Koren et al., 2017, Schmidt et al., 2017), but new sequence analysis algorithms (Bolger et al., 2017b,c) and assembly tools such as wtdbg (see above) promise to bring these computational costs down.